Setup Guide for Metroid Prime MultiworldGG

 Connection Troubleshooting

-- I have the randomized game open in Dolphin, but the Metroid Prime client says it can't connect to it!
+I have the randomized game open in Dolphin, but the Metroid Prime client says it can't connect to it!

-Make Sure the ISO is Randomized
+Make Sure the ISO is Randomized:

-Ensure Only One Instance of Dolphin is Running
+Ensure Only One Instance of Dolphin is Running:

-Disable Emulated Memory Size Override
+Disable Emulated Memory Size Override:

-For Linux, use Dolphin FlatPak
+For Linux, use Dolphin FlatPak:

-- Install Dolphin Emulator from Flathub
+- Install Dolphin Emulator from the official Flatpak repository or from Flathub

 - Dolphin Memory Engine, as part of the Prime AP Client, can not access regular Dolphin's process but can access Flatpak's containerized Dolphin's process